kubevirt/user-guide/docs/compute/live_migration.md

 ### Completion time

-In some cases the virtual machine can write to different memory pages / disk blocks at a higher rate than these can be copied, which will prevent the migration process from completing in a reasonable amount of time.
-In this case, live migration will be aborted if it is running for a long period of time.
-The timeout is calculated base on the size of the VMI, it's memory and the ephemeral disks that are needed to be copied.
-The configurable parameter `completionTimeoutPerGiB`, which defaults to 800s is the time for GiB of data to wait for the migration to be completed before aborting it.
-A VMI with 8Gib of memory will time out after 6400 seconds.
+In some cases the virtual machine can have a high dirty-rate, which means it will write to different memory pages / disk blocks at a higher rate than these can be copied over.
+This situation will prevent the migration process from completing in a reasonable amount of time.

+In this case, a timeout can be defined so that live migration will either be aborted or switched to post-copy mode (if it's enabled) if it is running for a long period of time.

+The timeout is calculated based on the size of the VMI, its memory and the ephemeral disks that are needed to be copied.
+The configurable parameter `completionTimeoutPerGiB`, which defaults to 800s, is the maximum amount of time per GiB of data allowed before the migration gets aborted / switched to post-copy mode.
+For example, with the default value, a VMI with 8GiB of memory will time-out after 6400 seconds.

 ### Progress timeout